duyyxz/SQL---Project/README.md

 ```
 Result:
 ![](https://www.example.com/images/landscape.jpg)

+This query retrieves a detailed log of all inventory transactions, showing:
+Date of transaction.
+Document number (invoice/shipment reference).
+Item details (code, name, quantity).
+Import & Export quantities (separately calculated).
+This data helps in tracking inventory movements, identifying delays or anomalies, and improving record accuracy.
+Warehouse managers can use this to audit stock levels and verify transaction histories.
 ### Conclusion
 By leveraging SQL to analyze warehouse data, we can extract meaningful insights that help optimize inventory management, improve stock forecasting, and enhance operational efficiency.
 Using these queries, decision-makers can identify trends, track item movements, and make data-driven decisions to improve warehouse performance.